substantial/atomfiles/README.md

   to the same thing (like cmd+t and cmd+p) it is more OK if the less common one is overridden.
 * It is never done.
 It should be refined, added to  and optimized indefinitely.
 * Be mindful of the fact that others use this config.
 If you have good reason to make huge changes, communicate them and seek advice on them.
-We shouldn't worry about backwards compatability too much, but we should be mindful.
+We shouldn't worry about backwards compatibility too much, but we should be mindful.

 ## Packages